This section examines how corruption can occur on infrastructure projects.

 - Subsidiaries or other group companies.
 Where a company is part of a multinational group, arrangements may be made by the group for a corrupt agency agreement to be entered into, or for a corrupt payment to be made, by a subsidiary or other group company which is located in a country where the bribe is less likely to be detected or punished.
 The subsidiary or other group company will then be repaid by the company through inter-company charges for false services or services of inflated value.

-- Sub-contractors.
-A company may channel a bribe through a corrupt sub-contract arrangement.
-For example, a sub-contract may falsely provide that certain services are to be provided to the company in return for a certain payment.
+- Sub-contractors: A company may channel a bribe through a corrupt sub-contract arrangement.
+For example, a sub-contract may falsely provide that certain services are to be provided to the company by the sub-contractor in return for a certain payment.
 In reality, the sub-contractor will not provide these services or will provide services of a much lower value than the price agreed.
 The balance of the payment will then be passed on by the sub-contractor to the relevant party as a bribe.

 In each of the above cases, the bribe may have been deliberately paid with full knowledge of all relevant parties.
 Alternatively, a bribe may be paid in situations where a related party is unaware of the bribe.
 For example:

-- A company may be unaware that an agent intends to use part of his agency fee to pay a bribe.
+- A company appointing an agent may be unaware that an agent intends to use part of the agency fee to pay a bribe.